trixirt/rocFFT/docs/design/buffer_assignment.rst

 Much of the remaining complexity lies in the ValidOutBuffer() decision function mentioned above.

-Output lengths are not always trivially knowable from input lengths in some cases:

-* Padding introduced in some plans such as L1D_TRTRT, 2D_RTRT, or REAL_2D_EVEN.
-This is partially alleviated by setting a "outputHasPadding" flag before the buffer assignment process.

-* R2C/C2R handling of Hermitian redundancy.
-Without explicit output length information, it's not possible to make a decision on buffers.
-  In order to handle this, we calculate the real buffer length of the root plan itself, depending on if it's R2C or C2R, IP or OP, which gives us the explicit length of in/out buffer size.

-Since the exhaustive search is a depth-first-search, so when we go back to the upper nodes and proceed to another branch, the node-vs-buffer-test in the deeper nodes could be repeated, so we can put the test results in a cache to make a slight optimization.
+Output lengths often differ from input lengths on a node.
+For example, R2C/C2R transforms change the data length from the input, and transpose kernels swap dimension lengths between input and output.

+Tree nodes need to store their output length explicitly so that the decision function does not need to guess at what lengths any node will output.
+This information is also helpful to log, so humans reading the plan don't need to guess either.

+As the exhaustive search proceeds, it likely needs to call the decision function multiple times with identical inputs.
+This is because it might need to decide validity of two plans that might only have tiny buffer assignment differences.
+The results of the function are cached to reduce extra work during the search.

 Fusions
 ^^^^^^^